 - This gives us a 26.6% ratio, which is in line with industry average of 22-27% cube utilization.

 This is a standardized average, and is not meant to truly measure the space utilization of a building.
 It’s useful to understand the potential storage of a facility as if you are considering moving into a new building or revamping a current one.
 High density storage such as pushback racks, pallet flow, drive in racks, carousels or vertical lift modules can help increase storage density if you have the unused cubic feet.
-If your ratio is less than 22%, you may be able to revamp storage easier than you could making a move or adding on warehouse space.
+If your ratio is less than 22%, you may be able to revamp storage more easily than you could by making a move or adding on warehouse space.

 Some storage equipment/facility factors:

 - Are you taking full advantage of the vertical cube?
-Are you using more racks rather than taller ones, or high density solutions like pallet flow or drive in racking?
+Are you using more racks rather than taller ones, or high-density solutions like pallet flow or drive in racking?

 - Is “honeycombing” occurring in the facility?
 (Honeycombing occurs when pallets are retrieved last-in, first-out.
-This creates voids in the warehouse that can’t be filled until an entire lane is emptied).
+This creates voids in the warehouse that can’t be filled until an entire lane is emptied.)
 How many places?
 How often?
 Note that pushback or double deep racks can create this effect, and in the right situation, it’s acceptable.

 - Are your pick paths optimized?
-Whether you utilize a classic “cantilever” pattern (racks/shelving extended from a central conveyor line or main cart path), a serpentine path scheme (can help reduce the length of the pick path), or other layouts, calculate their efficiency based on your current order and picking profile.
+Whether you utilize a classic “cantilever” pattern (racks/shelving extended from a central conveyor line or main cart path), a serpentine path scheme (can help reduce the length of the pick path) or other layouts, calculate their efficiency based on your current order and picking profile.
 Sometimes, companies sacrifice picking path efficiency for storage density.
 Saving space isn’t worth it when it compromises the picking speed and ergonomics of the operation.